 “Ravensbrück, for example, was located beside a lake.
 Other camps were similarly located in beautiful wooded areas.
 Himmler had read the literature on these historic sites.
 His idea was that nature would purify the German genes and that the SS, and the Germans, would grow up pure and strong, like the trees in the woods.”

 “Himmler believed that the blood would be pure if the seed was planted near these very pure sites of nature,” adds Helm.

 Helm uses the epilogue of her book to discuss why those in authority over Ravensbrück were never brought to justice for their crimes.
 The reasons are complicated but one thing is true: by 1948, the Allies became more interested in the Cold War than in punishing Nazis.

 In 1949, the responsibility for trying Nazi leaders was turned over to German courts, which were led by people who likely were Nazis themselves a few years earlier.

-Also let off the hook were the German industrialists.
+Also, let off the hook were the German industrialists.
 Siemens, in particular, ran a factory near Ravensbrück, using prisoners as employees.
-They have never been called to account for their knowledge of war crimes.
+Yet they have never been called to account for their knowledge of was crimes.